greg-raven/Impeachment-Chronicles/_posts/2022-08-15-mega-thread-shows-that-wapo-didnt-always-have-an-aversion-to-nazi-comparisons-and-terms-like-banana-republic.md

 >
 > — Jeff Charles (@JeffOnTheRight) [August 14, 2022](https://twitter.com/JeffOnTheRight/status/1558883806190469120?ref_src=twsrc%5Etfw)

-<script async="" charset="utf-8" src="https://platform.twitter.com/widgets.js"></script></div></figure><figure class="wp-block-embed is-type-rich is-provider-twitter wp-block-embed-twitter"><div class="wp-block-embed__wrapper">> But the fact remains…WaPo has no problem with incendiary language when it involves people they don't like.
+<script async="" charset="utf-8" src="https://platform.twitter.com/widgets.js"></script></div></figure>

+<figure class="wp-block-embed is-type-rich is-provider-twitter wp-block-embed-twitter"><div class="wp-block-embed__wrapper">> But the fact remains…WaPo has no problem with incendiary language when it involves people they don't like.
 I didn't even do a search to find more hyperbolic language hurled at Trump supporters.
 >
 > This is why we can't — and shouldn't — take them seriously.
 >